How to generate and import a rubric into Canvas

 What is an .imscc file?

-IMSCC stands for IMS Common Cartridge.
+IMSCC stands for IMS Common Cartridge (Canvas users often see this labeled as "Canvas Common Cartridge").
 This is a standard format for educational content that can be imported into several different Learning Management Systems.
 If you use Canvas, you can export your rubric to .imscc and then import it into the course where you need it.

 Why not just use a chatbot?

 You could.
 In fact, when ChatGPT came out, one of my first experiments involved using it to read an assignment prompt and suggest assessment criteria.
 But ChatGPT itself is not a great grading rubric generator, unless you do a lot of prompt engineering and iterating.
 And it would take several more rounds of trial and error to get into an importable form.
-With my rubric generator, you can easily adjust and edit your rubric until you have it just the way you want it, and then download it in a format that is Canvas-ready or in an easily sharable Word file or as a csv file, which you can open in any spreadsheet program.
+With my rubric generator, you can easily adjust and edit your rubric until you have it just the way you want it, and then download it in a format that is Canvas-ready or in an easily shareable Word file or as a .csv file, which you can open in any spreadsheet program.

 Professor at Central Washington University · PhD, Rhetoric and Scientific and Technical Communication, University of Minnesota, 2013